 It is interesting to clarify the relation between the broken symmetry, the NG modes and their dispersion relations in dissipative systems.
-Recently, in the Hamiltonian system without the Lorentz invariance, those relations have been made clear~\cite{PhysRevLett.108.251602, PhysRevLett.110.091601, PhysRevX.4.031057, PhysRevD.91.056006}, which does not cover the dissipative system.
-From our observations, we propose the following conjecture: We suppose that the Fokker-Planck Hamiltonian $H$ commutes with the generator $Q_A^\alpha$ of a Lie group $\mathcal{G}$.
-We also suppose that the Poisson bracket is defined, and $Q_R^\alpha$ exists as the generator of $\mathcal{G}$ in the sense of Poisson bracket.
+Recently, in Hamiltonian systems without the Lorentz invariance, those relations have been made clear~\cite{PhysRevLett.108.251602, PhysRevLett.110.091601, PhysRevX.4.031057, PhysRevD.91.056006}, which does not cover the dissipative system.
+In this paper, we generalized the theorem in the Hamiltonian systems to that in dissipative systems.
+From our observations, we propose the following conjecture: We suppose that a Fokker-Planck Hamiltonian $H$ commutes with a generator $Q_A^\alpha$ of a Lie group $\mathcal{G}$.
+We also suppose that a Poisson bracket is defined, and $Q_R^\alpha$ exists as a generator of $\mathcal{G}$ in the sense of the Poisson bracket.
 In general, $Q_R^\alpha$ does not commute with the Fokker-Planck Hamiltonian.
 When the $\mathcal{G}$ is spontaneously broken into its subgroup $\mathcal{H}$, the number of type-A ($N_\text{A}$) and type-B ($N_\text{B}$) NG modes will be given as

 where $N_\text{BS}=\mathrm{dim}(\mathcal{G}/\mathcal{H})$ is the number of broken symmetries.
 These equations correspond to Eq.~\eqref{eq:NGrelation} for the Hamiltonian system.
-Their dispersion relations will be classified as four types:
+Their dispersion relations will be classified into four types:

 Of course, the models discussed in this paper satisfy these relations.
-We leave the detailed analysis and the proof of this conjecture leave to our future work.
+We leave the detailed analysis and a proof of this conjecture leave to our future work~\cite{minami2018}.